 Volunteer with Us

-Volunteer-supported walks or wheelchair pushes promote active aging and a connection to community.
-Walks are a weekly ongoing service to help build a rapport between client and volunteer.
+A social walk with a volunteer promotes active aging and a connection to community.
+Walks are a weekly, ongoing service to help build a rapport between client and volunteer.

-Phone volunteers provide regular social phone calls, as well as reassurance phone calls that insure the safety of a client who lives alone.
-Reassurance phone calls follow an emergency protocol to insure the well-being of a client is maintained and should an emergency arise, a plan is in place to help that individual get the care he or she needs.
+Phone volunteers provide scheduled check phone calls that ensure the health and safety of a client who lives alone.
+Phone calls follow an emergency protocol to ensure the well-being of a client is maintained and should an emergency arise, a plan is in place to help that individual get the care he or she needs.

-Volunteers assist clients by reading books, mail and any visual materials that can be a challenge.
-Volunteers also provide writing support by filling out forms and other documents.
+Volunteers provide writing support by filling out forms and other documents.

 Helpline volunteers are the first point of contact for the organization.
 Volunteers provide phone assistance to clients looking to access services, and provide information and referrals to the public.
 This role is hosted in our office where Helpline volunteers become an integral part of the operations of OBVS.

 Income Tax Program

 We participate in CRA’s Community Volunteer Income Tax Program and process tax returns for clients who have a financial status within the lowest tax bracket.
 Volunteers prepare and file tax returns on behalf of clients, assisting to insure all slips and information are accurately submitted.